d3b4g/leonids/_posts/split.md

 title:  "ROP Emporium - split"
 date:   2020-05-8 14:07:19
 categories: [ROP]
-excerpt: "Doing these challenges to improve my binary exploitation skills and teach my self Return oriented programming (ROP).
-These challenges use the usual CTF objective of retrieving the contents of a file named flag.txt from a remote machine by exploiting a given binary"
+excerpt: "This is the Second challenge from ROP Emporium, named "Split".
+In this i am, going to write a small ROP chain to complete this challenge.
+Going to use radare2 as much as i can, just for the sake of learning the tool.
+Radare2 is a complete framework for reverse-engineering and analyzing binaries."

 comments: true
 ---

 ## Introduction
-This is the Second challenge from ROP Emporium named "Split".
+This is the Second challenge from ROP Emporium, named "Split".
 In this i am, going to write a small ROP chain to complete this challenge.
 Going to use radare2 as much as i can, just for the sake of learning the tool.
 Radare2 is a complete framework for reverse-engineering and analyzing binaries.

 ###### Challenge Description
 Combine elements from the ret2win challenge that have been split apart to beat this challenge.
 Learn how to use another tool whilst crafting a short ROP chain.